enr/xite/src/xite/markdown/configuration.md

 The file is $HOME/.xite/settings.groovy

-Enviroment
+Environment
 ----------

-Xite is enviroment friendly :)
+Xite is environment friendly :)

-You can override specific conf values using the enviroment section in one of the configuration files (tech note: using the standard Groovy ConfigSlurper syntax)
+You can override specific conf values using the environment section in one of the configuration files (tech note: using the standard Groovy ConfigSlurper syntax)

 Customize